-Let’s face facts, nursing uniforms you get from the clinics and hospitals are just boring and have no personality.
+Let’s face facts, nursing uniforms or scrubs you get from the clinics and hospitals are just boring and have no personality.
 Here at Bayshore Medical Supply, we completely get that.
 Yet when you go shopping for scrubs at a store like ours, the wide range of selection of colors, types and fabrics can be overwhelming.
 So, you are left wondering how to choose the best nursing uniform for you?
 Don’t Worry, we have some tips that should help you narrow down your selections and pick what is right for you.

 First Off, Color